dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 }
 ```

 This code is relatively easy to understand, and if an error occurs in any of the steps, we can easily catch it in the catch block.
 But unfortunately, this code has a big problem.
-Getting data from a server is a long-running operation, and because JavaScript relies on a single-threaded execution model, we’ve just blocked our UI until the long-running operations finish.
+Getting data from a server is a long-running operation, and because JavaScript relies on a single-threaded execution model, we've just blocked our UI until the long-running operations finish.
 This leads to unresponsive applications and disappointed users.
 To solve this problem, we can rewrite it with callbacks, which will be invoked when a task finishes, without blocking the UI:

 ```js
 getJSON("ninjas.json", function(err, ninjas) {